Winners announced from 55th Granite Quarry Civitan Fiddlers Convention - Salisbury Post

 GRANITE QUARRY— Almost 30 individuals and bands competed in the adult competition at the Granite Quarry Civitan Fiddlers Convention at East Rowan High School on Saturday evening.

 Grace Bemus, who attended her first bluegrass fiddle workshop at the E.H.
-Montgomery Store in Gold Hill, took home the Ralph Pennington Memorial Master Fiddle Award.
+Montgomery Store in Gold Hill, took home the Ralph Pennington Memorial Master Fiddler Award.
 The youth competition winners were listed in Sunday’s story about the convention.

 A full list of adult competition award winners are as follows: